The Natural: Plot

 Max Mercy reappears, searching for details of Hobbs' past.
-Hobbs remains quiet even after Mercy offers five thousand dollars, telling him, "All the public is entitled to is my best game of baseball."
-At the same time, Hobbs has been attempting to negotiate a higher salary with the judge, arguing that his success should be rewarded.
+At the same time, Hobbs has been attempting to negotiate a higher salary with the judge.
 Mercy introduces Hobbs to bookie Gus Sands, who is keeping company with Memo Paris, Pop's niece.
-Hobbs has been infatuated with Memo since he came to the Knights.
-Hobbs' magic tricks appear to impress her.
+Hobbs has been infatuated with Memo, and his magic tricks appear to impress her.

 Max Mercy writes a column about the judge's refusal to grant Hobbs a raise, and a fan uprising ensues.
-Hobbs, however, is more occupied with Memo.
 Pop warns Hobbs about Memo, saying she imparts bad luck on the people she associates with.
-Hobbs dismisses the warning and promptly falls into a hitting slump.
-Numerous attempts to reverse it fail.
+Hobbs dismisses the warning and falls into a hitting slump.
 He finally hits a home run during a game where a mysterious woman rises from her seat.
-Before Hobbs can see who she is, she has left.
-Roy eventually meets the woman.
-Her name is Iris Lemon, and he proceeds to court her.
-Upon learning she is a mother, however, he loses interest and returns his attention to Memo Paris.
+Her name is Iris Lemon, and Roy courts her.
+However, upon learning she is a grandmother at age 33, he loses interest and returns his attention to Memo Paris.

-Memo rebuffs Roy's advances; Hobbs continues to play brilliantly and leads the Knights to a 17-game winning streak.
-With the Knights one game away from winning the National League pennant, Roy attends a party hosted by Memo.
+Memo rebuffs Roy's advances; he leads the Knights to a 17-game winning streak.
+With the Knights one game from winning the National League pennant, Roy attends a party hosted by Memo.
 He collapses there and awakens in the hospital.
-The doctor says he can play in the final game of the season, but must retire after that if he wants to live.
-Hobbs wants to start a family with Memo and realizes he will need money.
+The doctor says he can play in the final game of the season but must retire after that if he wants to live.

-The judge offers Hobbs a bribe to lose the Knight's final game.
-Hobbs makes a counter-offer of $35,000, which is accepted.
-That night, unable to sleep, he reads a letter from Iris.
-After seeing the word "mother" in the letter, he discards it.
-He plays the next day and while at-bat, fouls a pitch into the stands that strikes Iris, injuring her and splits the Wonderboy bat in two lengthwise.
+The judge offers Hobbs a bribe to lose the Knights’ final game.
+That night, he reads a letter from Iris.
+After seeing the word "grandmother" in the letter, he discards it.
+He plays the next day and fouls a pitch into the stands that injures Iris and splits the Wonderboy bat.
 Iris tells Roy that she is pregnant with his child, and now he is determined to do his best for their future.
-At the end of the game, with a chance to win it, Hobbs, now trying to win, comes to bat against Herman Youngberry, a brilliant young pitcher similar to Hobbs at the same age.
-Youngberry strikes out Hobbs, ending the game and the season for the Knights.
-As he sits bemoaning the end of the season and possibly his career, Mercy rediscovers the shooting and also finds out that Hobbs was paid to throw the game.
-If this report from Mercy is true, Roy Hobbs will be expelled from the game and all of his records removed.
+At the end of the game, Hobbs comes to bat against Herman Youngberry, a brilliant young pitcher similar to Hobbs at the same age.
+Youngberry strikes out Hobbs, ending the season for the Knights.
+As Hobbs sits bemoaning the end of the season and possibly his career, Mercy finds out that he was paid to throw the game.
+If this report is true, Roy will be expelled from the game and all of his records removed.